 Frozen fruits: Frozen fruits are great, of course, for their extended shelf life, but also they are perfect to toss into smoothies.
 I love using frozen fruits and veggies instead of ice in smoothies.
 I think that it makes a huge difference in taste and texture.

 Oats: I’m a huge fan of oatmeal.
 You can use rolled oats to make overnight oats or stovetop oats.
 You can toss in frozen berries or warm a banana up in stovetop oats (this makes them super fragrant and delicious).
-I have a ton of recipes for oatmeal (oatmeal recipes linked here) and also recipes that use oats as ingredients for both sweet and savory dishes.
+I have a ton of oatmeal recipes (linked here) as well as recipes that use oats as ingredients for both sweet and savory dishes.

 Other Whole Grains: There are soo many nutritious whole grain options, such as quinoa, barley, brown rice, and so many more.
 You can toss whole grains into a salad or eat them as a side dish during a meal.